Woodworking Home Page Next Item Previous Item Living Room Plesums Home Page

 The top of this table was made from four consecutive veneer "slices" from the burl.
 Consecutive pieces were joined at the center, like a book (called bookmatched... clever, huh?), then two bookmatched sets were joined in the other direction to make a four-way bookmatch.
 Each quarter of the top is very similar (but not identical, since they were different layers) but combine to make a very interesting pattern.

 We now have the equipment to allow us to use veneers in all kinds of furniture.
-Some rare, exotic, or fragile wood is only usable as veneer, which is then glued to plywood or other heavy substrate, yielding a panel that is more stable than solid hardwood.
+Some rare, exotic, or fragile wood is only usable as veneer, which is then glued to plywood or other stable substrate, yielding a panel that is in many ways better than solid hardwood.

 3889